 Healthy recipes that incorporate these ingredients

-Here’s an amazing recipe which combines Citrus, onion (shallots), and salmon from Cooking Light, as well as a beet and walnut salad recipe from the Food Network.
+Here’s an amazing recipe which combines Citrus, onion (shallots), and salmon from How Sweet Eats, as well as a beet and walnut salad recipe from the Food Network.
 This delicious meal encompasses 5 of the 10 foods which help promote circulation and it’s delicious!
 If you’re feeling adventurous, why not try this berry easy dessert recipe from Rachel Ray which includes berries and Ginger, sprinkle on some Tumeric and Boom!
 You’ve added three more superfoods from the list above!
 There are many natural ways to improve circulation such as choosing foods that contain antioxidants, nitrates and vitamins that stimulate blood flow.
 Try incorporating some of these foods into your daily diet and see the positive impact in can make on your circulation.

 While all of these amazing foods have benefits that can help improve your circulation, there are also some foods which can negatively impact your circulation.
 Below is a short list of foods, or food groups that you should avoid if you have health concerns, including circulatory concerns.